jcchen1987/MachineLearning/README.md

 you can referance the main.cpp to find how to call each learner.

 ## How to complie this project
-This project is organized with cmake. you can use cmake-gui to generate the project on windows / linux while in command line mode, you can generate and complie the project with the following commands:
+This project is organized with cmake.
+you can use ***cmake-gui*** to generate the project on windows / linux.
+while in command line mode, you can generate and complie the project with the following commands:
 > ***mkdir build***
 > ***cd build***